voxpupuli/puppet-mcollective/README.md

 contains a directory of user certificates which are used by the ssl security provider in authenticating user requests.

+#### `show_diff`

+Boolean: defaults to true.
+Determines whether puppet will show a diff when changing file resources using datacat.
+Useful for secure environments where passwords can't be seen in reports and logs.

 ### `mcollective::user` defined type

 `mcollective::user` installs a client configuration and any needed client